learn-academy-2022-alpha/week-4-assessment-mnperrault/interview-questions.md

 2. What is a DOM event?

   Your answer: The DOM stands for Document Object Model, it is the aspect thats always listening for changes.
-As a user moves their mouse across the screen, the DOM reacts by changing the view to represent the cursor's position.
+As a user moves their mouse across the ßcreen, the DOM reacts by changing the view to represent the cursor's position.
 As developers, we want our web applications to recognize these interactions and respond accordingly depending on the type of event.

-  Researched answer:DOM stands for Document Object Model.
+  Researched answer: DOM stands for Document Object Model.
 DOM Events are a signal that something has occurred, or is occurring, and can be triggered by user interactions or by the browser.
 Client-side scripting languages like JavaScript, JScript, ECMAScript, VBScript, and Java register various event handlers or listeners on the elements.